interactions-py/interactions.py/docs/src/Guides/22 Live Patching.md

 ## How is this useful?

-NAFF takes advantage of jurigged to reload any and all commands that were edited whenever a change is made, allowing you to have more uptime with while still adding/improving features of your bot.
+interactions.py takes advantage of jurigged to reload any and all commands that were edited whenever a change is made, allowing you to have more uptime with while still adding/improving features of your bot.